teamtoo7855/bt3/docs/sprint3_design.md

 SSR is mainly for base templates.

 ## Security measure:
 So far only input validation is being implemented for security checks.
 This would be for things such as preventing malformed data and injection and password hashing.
-JWT verification for api is also used for protection
+JWT verification for api is also used for protection.